 Q: What kinds of things do the teachers do to keep classes interesting?
 A: We use polls, debating, the whiteboard, PowerPoint presentations, short video clips, breakout rooms, etc. in class to promote creativity and participation.
 We also play games, such as a variant of Jeopardy or Trivial Pursuit.
 The software used in online classes allows for both variety and interaction between teachers and students.

 Q: Are the classes recorded for those who have an occasional absence?
 A: Yes, we record classes for students to watch when they are absent.

 Q: Will you require students to turn in answers for Accountability and Thinking Questions each week?
-If so, will you grade them?
-A: No, students do not turn in Accountability and Thinking Questions.
+A: No, students do not turn in Accountability and Thinking Questions each week.